Windsperer/Birthday-Problem/README.md

 # Birthday-Problem
-A statistical and computational investigation into the birthday problem.
+An statistical and computational investigation into the birthday problem.

 See the jupyter notebook for a full explanation.